Habatakurikei/llmmaster/README.md

 Read this text file in python script as string, then load through through `LLMMaster.set_api_keys()`.
 Explain details in use cases.

-This is useful for third-party application usage.

-Note that `FAL_KEY` is only loaded from the OS environmental variable according to the official API reference.

-### Use cases
+## Use cases

-You can find and download these use case codes in folder [usecases](https://github.com/Habatakurikei/llmmaster/tree/main/usecases).
+You can find and download all the use case codes in folder [usecases](https://github.com/Habatakurikei/llmmaster/tree/main/usecases).
+Most of the basic use cases generating texts, images, videos, audio and 3D models are covered.

-**Important:** How to handle or save generated contents?
-LLM Master basically returns raw output defined by each provider.
-Some models return REST API Response object from the requests library, while some other models return bytes object of media or specific class instance defined by provider.
-See [RESULTSTYPE.md](https://github.com/Habatakurikei/llmmaster/blob/main/RESULTSTYPE.md) for brief description of what type of object is returned.
+In another folder [tests](https://github.com/Habatakurikei/llmmaster/tree/main/tests), you will also find much more detailed usage for each provider.

+In this document, some typical cases are introduced.

-  1. Using **single Text-to-Text** LLM
+### Using single Text-to-Text LLM

 This is the most basic usage of LLM Master.